 Acne is something anybody would avoid, if one had a choice.
 Apart from uneven skin texture, it is infamous for contributing to emotional distress.
 However, acne can be successfully treated with the right medication and remedies.
 It is always ideal to consult an expert or professional, especially when your acne is severe.
 Acne can also cause scarring, which should be addressed only after a person’s active acne is under control.
 This article talks about what may be the cause of your acne and the various ways in which you can try to get rid of them.

-Pores blocked by oil, bacteria and dead skin cells that develop into zits on your skin repeatedly can be termed ‘acne’.
+Pores blocked by oil, bacteria and dead skin cells develop into zits on some people’s skin repeatedly.
+These can be termed ‘acne’.

 People often confuse acne to be pimple outbreaks on the face.
 However, acne can develop anywhere on the body.
-It can be seen in various forms such as pimples, blackheads and whiteheads.
+They can be seen in various forms such as pimples, blackheads and whiteheads.